JGCRI/moirai/README.md

 	* Fixes a bug in determining the land rent outputs for Hong Kong and Taiwan.
 This now provides the full land rent values based on the relative GLU areas.
 These values were previously low due to using Vietnam GLU share weights.
 	* Fixes a bug in the downscaling of reference vegetation to the Moirai grid.
 This changes land area and carbon outputs at the reference vegetation level considerably.
 At other levels of aggregation the land area is consistent with the previous version, while the carbon outputs still show some differences due to the different distribution of reference vegetation.
 	* Adds some raster outputs for valid output boundaries
-	* Adds some raster outputsfor land type distribution at a specified year
+	* Adds some raster outputs for land type distribution at a specified year
 * **Version 3.0.1:** 18 August 2019; http://doi.org/10.5281/zenodo.3370875
 	* This fixes a makefile compilation bug and removes the absolute path in `moirai.h` for the NetCDF library header file
 * **Version 3.0.0:** 5 March 2019; http://doi.org/10.5281/zenodo.2584035